Frequently Asked Questions

 An EFC, or Expected Family Contribution, is a number calculated by the Department of Education from the information you provide on the Free Application for Federal Student Aid (FAFSA).
 The EFC is the dollar amount the federal government determines you and your family can contribute to your college education.
 The number is used to determine your eligibility for need-based financial aid.

 First, make sure you’ve filed the Free Application for Federal Student Aid (FAFSA).
 Then, visit the Loans page on the financial aid website.
-Here, you will complete loan entrance counseling and sign a Master Promissory Note with the PIN number you used to sign your FAFSA.
+Here, you will complete loan entrance counseling and sign a Master Promissory Note with the FSA ID you used to sign your FAFSA.
 The financial aid office will be notified once you’ve signed the Master Promissory Note and will certify your loan application.

 A Special Conditions form is available through the Thomas More Financial Aid Office for extraordinary or special financial circumstances.
 Your financial aid administrator takes all factors into consideration and uses fair professional judgment to determine eligibility for additional financial aid.